Massachusetts cop serving warrant is shot, killed, reports say

 State police spokesman Dave Procopio confirmed to The Associated Press that an officer was shot.

-The officer, who was not identified, was brought to a local hospital and ultimately died, Boston 25 reported.
+The officer was brought to a local hospital and ultimately died, Boston 25 reported.

+The officer's K9 partner also suffered from what appeared to be a gunshot wound, Massachusetts State Police told a reporter from the outlet, and the animal was taken to a veterinarian.

 The officer was with the Yarmouth Police and part of the department’s K-9 unit, WBTS reported.